E-Sh4rk/EmeraldACE_tuto/hex-writer.md

 Your crafting table can be used for many things, for instance see [how to generate a Pokemon with it](generating-pkmn.md).

+NOTE: you do not need to move your crafting table or its content when you want to execute standard ACE codes.
+It will not interfere with the execution of standard ACE codes, so you can leave it there.
+Only the hexadecimal-writer should be moved somewhere before the last row of BOX 11 when you want to execute standard ACE codes.

 # Appendix: in case of failure

 You should only refer to this section if, after entering the 10 codes for creating the hex-writer, it does not seem to work (either it crashes or it does not write any data).